MeltyPlayer/Schema/README.md

 #### Sequences

-*("Sequence" is the term used within Schema to refer to an array/list of elements.)*
+*Note: "Sequence" is the term used within Schema to refer to an array/list of elements.*

 ##### SequenceLengthSource/RSequenceLengthSource